The thin green line: Why you should be skeptical of financial blogs | Money Management

 Why you should be skeptical of financial blogsI’ve been blogging since before “blog” was even a word.
 (Twenty-one years last Thursday!)
 I’ve had a financial blog for a dozen years now.
 In that time, things have changed in a variety of ways.
 For instance:

 • Blogging has become more business-like and less personal.
-A decade ago, most blogs — even blogs — were rooted in the author’s individual experience.
+A decade ago, most — even money blogs — were rooted in the author’s individual experience.
 Nowadays, most big financial blogs have a minimal editorial voice.
 They’re much like money magazines used to be.

 • Audience interaction is limited.
 In the mid-2000s, it wasn’t unusual for blog articles to get dozens (or hundreds) of comments.
 This site has old articles with over 1000 comments.
 Nowadays, many blogs have removed reader comments…because they receive so few reader comments.
 And when blogs do allow comments (as here at GRS), they’re scarcer than they used to be.